 Adaptation of your own website

-Here you will find instructions on how to set up Google for Jobs with information on technical requirements as well as possible pitfalls.
+Here you will find a guide to setting up Google for Jobs with information on technical requirements as well as possible pitfalls.

 Placement via job portals